Aaron Nola: College career

 Nola impressed in his second season with LSU.
-On April 19, he threw his first career shutout complete game against Alabama, becoming the first LSU pitcher to shutout an SEC team since Kevin Gausman in 2011.
-On May 3 against Florida, Nola became the first LSU pitcher to record four consecutive complete game victories since Mike Sirotka in 1993, and the first two record two shutouts in one season since Greg Smith in 2005.
+On April 19, he threw his first career shutout complete game against Alabama, becoming the first LSU pitcher to shut out an SEC team since Kevin Gausman in 2011.
+On May 3 against Florida, Nola became the first LSU pitcher to record four consecutive complete-game victories since Mike Sirotka in 1993, and the first two record two shutouts in one season since Greg Smith in 2005.
 That year, Nola went 12–1 with a 1.57 ERA in 126 innings pitched.
 He also recorded a 0.82 walks plus hits per inning pitched (WHIP) measure.
 He was also named to the National Collegiate Baseball Writers Association (NCBWA), Baseball America, and Collegiate Baseball All-American teams, and was named the SEC Pitcher of the Year.
 Nola was a finalist for the National Pitcher of the Year Award, and was the recipient of the 2012–13 Corbett Award, given to the best amateur athlete in the state of Louisiana.

 Prior to the 2014 season, Nola and Bregman were named first-team preseason All-Americans by the NCBWA.
 That year, he pitched to an 11–1 record with a 1.47 ERA, 27 walks, 134 strikeouts, and a .172 opponent batting average in 116 1/3 innings.
 He once again won the SEC Player of the Year Award, and was the recipient of the 2014 National Pitcher of the Year award.
 He was also a finalist for the Golden Spikes Award, given to the best amateur baseball player in the US, and the Dick Howser Trophy, awarded to the best national college baseball player of the year.
 Across his three-year career at LSU, Nola posted a 30–6 record and 2.09 ERA in 332 innings, with 42 walks and 345 strikeouts.
 He ranks third in LSU history for strikeouts, fourth for ERA, and fifth for pitching wins.